davidjosearaujo/dissertation/docs/Quectel/Notes.md

 AT+CGPADDR=[<cid>[,<cid>[,…]]]    // Write command
 ```
 # Steps to create interfaces and PDP contexts

+Commands AT are not ideal for programmatic use since they are issued via a serial connection.

+It was quite a challenge to find the correct set of commands via the `qmicli`tool that would replicate the configuration issued via AT

 1. To generated new interfaces, first unload the kernel module `qmi_wwan_q` and load it with the desired number of new interfaces.
 ```
 sudo rmmod qmi_wwan_q